 The Phase 1b double-blind, placebo-controlled, randomized cross-over TMS study included 20 healthy male subjects.
 TMS measurements were taken at 2 and 4 hours for all subjects and, due to a prolonged absorption phase displayed by XEN1101, an additional TMS assessment time-point was added at 6 hours for a subset of subjects.
-Subjects were randomized initially to either a 20 mg dose of XEN1101 or placebo and then, after a one week wash-out period, crossed over to the other treatment arm.
+Subjects were randomized initially to either a 20 mg dose of XEN1101 or placebo and then, after a one-week wash-out period, crossed over to the other treatment arm.
 XEN1101 reduced corticospinal excitability, as demonstrated by a concentration dependent elevation in resting motor threshold, or RMT, the key TMS-EMG measure.
-RMT increased in proportion to XEN1101 plasma concentration showing a mean $\pm$ standard error of mean increase of $4.9 \pm 0.7\%$ (p<0.01) at 6 hours.
-Active motor threshold, or AMT, also increased in proportion to plasma concentration of XEN1101 with an increase of $2.0 \pm 0.4\%$ at 6 hours.
+RMT increased in proportion to XEN1101 plasma concentration showing a mean ± standard error of mean increase of 4.9 ± 0.7% (p<0.01) at 6 hours.
+Active motor threshold, or AMT, also increased in proportion to plasma concentration of XEN1101 with an increase of 2.0 ± 0.4% at 6 hours.
 In addition, XEN1101 statistically significantly modulated TMS-evoked EEG potentials, or TEPs, in a pattern consistent with reductions in cortical excitability.
 Relative to time-matched placebo, at peak plasma levels, XEN1101 decreased the amplitude of TEPs vs placebo at 25, 45 and 180 ms after the TMS pulse.
 Additional measures of cortical excitability including global mean field power were similarly impacted.
 XEN1101 also shifted the power spectra of resting state EEGs toward lower frequencies.
 This Phase 1b TMS study provides evidence of the CNS effects of a 20 mg dose of XEN1101 as indicated by suppression of cortical and corticospinal excitability, and helped with dose selection for our XEN1101 Phase 2b clinical trial.

-Based on the encouraging Phase 1 and Phase 1b TMS data, we have initiated a Phase 2b clinical trial in adult patients with focal epilepsy.
-The Phase 2b clinical trial is designed as a randomized, double-blind, placebo-controlled, multicenter study to evaluate the clinical efficacy, safety and tolerability of XEN1101 administered as adjunctive treatment in adult patients with focal epilepsy.
-Approximately 300 patients will be randomized in a blinded manner to one of three active treatment groups or placebo in a 2:1:1:2 fashion (XEN1101 25 mg : 20 mg : 10 mg : Placebo).
+A Phase 2b clinical trial, called the X-TOLE study, is currently underway and designed as a randomized, double-blind, placebo-controlled, multicenter clinical trial to evaluate the clinical efficacy, safety and tolerability of XEN1101 administered as adjunctive treatment in approximately 300 adult patients with focal epilepsy.
 The primary endpoint is the median percent change in monthly focal seizure frequency from baseline compared to treatment period of active versus placebo.
-An IND application for XEN1101 has been accepted by the FDA, and site selection and patient enrollment are now underway for the XEN1101 Phase 2b clinical trial in the United States, Canada and Europe.
-Depending upon the rate of enrollment, top-line results from the XEN1101 Phase 2b clinical trial are anticipated in the second half of 2020.
+Patient enrollment for this XEN1101 Phase 2b clinical trial is ongoing in the United States, Canada and Europe.
+Long term six-and nine-month toxicology studies have now been completed, providing support for the 12-month open label extension for patients enrolled in the Phase 2b clinical trial.
+The clinical trial protocol includes an option to conduct an interim analysis.
+Depending upon the rate of enrollment, top-line results are anticipated in the second half of 2020.
+We also continue to explore the development of XEN1101 in other neurological indications.